By a Broken Rites researcher (article updated 23 April 2014)

 Father F spent his priestly career in New South Wales.
 The Catholic Church in New South Wales is divided into eleven dioceses, with each diocese being responsible for recruiting its priests and assigning them to various parishes or other postings.
 Father F belonged to the Armidale diocese (comprising two dozen parishes) in north-western New South Wales, extending along the New England Highway to the Queensland border.

-Father F's first parish (from November 1981 to about April 1984) was the town of Moree, where he assisted the Parish Priest, Monsignor Frank Ryan.
+One of Father F's first parishes (from November 1981 to about April 1984) was the town of Moree, where he assisted the Parish Priest, Monsignor Frank Ryan.
 Monsignor Ryan was descended from Irish immigrants; Ryan's mother (born as Elizabeth Farrell) was a member of the large Farrell clan in northern New South Wales.

 Father F's first full year in Moree was 1982 — and this is when the church's 30-year silence began.
 (Moree is 600 kilometres north-west of Sydney.)